 WARNING: Full stall and spin are maneuvers which can be fatal if recovery is not correct.
-These maneuvers should therefore be avoided.
 However, it is important to learn how to recognise the indications that a glider is about to stall so that you can take immediate action to prevent it.
 Avoiding stall/spin and recognizing when they are starting are the most important skills.
 It's also good to know about how to manage one if it does happen.